TradeControl/tradecontrol.github.io/tutorials/services.md

 after creating the entry.
 Alternatively, users can manually enter a Nick Name and the system will accept this and will not create an automatic entry.

-#### Business Description
+#### Documents

-A free field area where any text can be entered relating to the Organisation.
+Documents can be pasted into the Organisation record by right clicking and pasting into the white box alongside the "Right click to insert/edit a document' box.
+Give the document a name and optional description if required.

 #### Cash Accounts

 A repository for bank and payment details

+#### Allocations / Cash Codes

+These are advanced features only required when creating inter-company trading links so are not covered in this tutorial.
+If you are interested in linking TC across multiple operations or third-party businesses please contact us for further information.

 ## Information

 The next part of this documentation covers the Information section which is found in the Home Screen.
-Expanding this tree will reveal the following modules:
+Clicking on the Information button will reveal the following modules:

+## Audit Reports
+There are four sections relating to auditing and accruals with the Audit Reports module, as follows:

+#### Balance Sheet Audit
+Clicking on this menu item opens a report screen which shows any income or expenditure which has not been included in any Balance Sheet value of the company.
+It shows transactions for the current year to date, month by month up to the most recently closed monthly period.

-### Audit Accruals - Corporation Tax
+#### Corporation Tax Accruals

 Selecting Audit Accruals - Corporation Tax from the Information tree will open the Audit Accruals - Corporation Tax tab.
 The system calculates Corporation Tax based on invoiced transactions, so when viewing the Corporation Tax tab